mympy-dreamers/Frontend/README.md

 ### COMPONENT STRUCTURE:

+To facilitate hand off to future developers of this project, a flow chart was created.
 This flow chart depicts data flow and UI flow between the components.
 Please contact Mylynh Nguyen if you want the pdf and editing links.

 [<img src="https://i.imgur.com/diibj7g.jpg">](https://i.imgur.com/diibj7g.jpg)